Shopping cart

 About the Artwork

-Here is an artwork that depicts a Male with short black hair wearing a black & white suit surrounded by red roses & white dot-work on a red background.
-The Male in this piece represents my Uncle Leslie Raymond Campbell.
-I’ve incorporated his favourite colours being red which you can see within the background , flowers This also includes his favourite colours black , which you can see why i’ve done his name up the top of the piece in , these colours were also incorporated as Les went for the bombers.
-And i’ve included the number 4 which my little cousin Dokato wanted because she meet her Dad when she was 4.
+Here is an artwork that depicts a male with short black hair wearing a black & white suit surrounded by red roses & white dot-work on a red background.
+The male in this piece represents my Uncle Leslie Raymond Campbell.
+I’ve incorporated his favourite colours; red, which you can see within the background flowers, and black, which you can see in his name up the top of the piece.
+These colours were also incorporated as Les went for the bombers.
+I’ve also included the number 4, which my little cousin Dokato wanted because she met her Dad when she was 4.
 I have also incorporated the sun up the top as Les would sing you are my sunshine to his daughter all the time & the sun in this piece is symbolic to Dokato always being Les’s Sunshine.
-Surrounding Les in this piece is aborginal dot-work which resembles Les watching from heaven and joining the Elders in dreamtime.
+Surrounding Les in this piece is Aboriginal dot-work which resembles Les watching from heaven and joining the Elders in Dreamtime.